higginsjack/higginsjack.github.io/README.md

 # Extracurricular Interests

+### Rock Climbing / Bouldering
+I picked up rock climbing in late 2022 and have been going to a climbing gym consistently since then.
+My friends at CU have been climbing for nearly their entire lives so they have been able to teach me some tricks.

+### Tennis
+When I have gone back to Seattle for the summers I spend my free time playing tennis with friends and family.
+Can't say I am great, but would love to play consistently when I am out of university.

+### Skiing
+A big part of why I came to Colorado was to get to ski on weekends.
+Coming from the Cascades to the Rockies was a great shift in quality and I have had a blast skiing Eldora, Copper, and Winter Park while I have been at CU.

 Highlights of your interests or extracurricular activities you are involved with (special things that distinguish you from others charity work, community service, etc.)
 At least 3 highlights with pictures